NikhithaAntyakula/markdown-portfolio/_includes/04-lists.md

-Adding  my list of  favorite things;
+A list of my favorite things;:
   *🥇
   *🥈
   *🥉

-In order,these are my favourite ice creams:
+In order,these are my favourite flavors of ice cream:
 1.choclate
 2.pistchao
 3.almond